peter-mouland/42/README.md

 *Eggy*

 #### 11 :: Easy setup - it is not ok to ask me to follow a 100 step process to compile your code
 Why it is important to make your project easy to setup, in this talk you will learn some practical advice how you can use docker to create reproducable builds.
 *David Kelly*

 #### 12 :: Load testing - Why bother and how if i actually cared?
 This talk covers why load testing is important how often you should do it and a short tutorial on how to do it and what those charts actually mean.
 *Paul Robbinson*

+#### 13 :: Serverless
+To be announced.
+*Danilo Poccia - Author of AWS Lambda in Action, Technical evangelist at Amazon*.

 #### 23 :: Afterparty
-Drinks in the shaftsbury
+Drinks in the Shaftsbury